Can Steroids Leak Out After Injection? All You Need To Know

 Potential Treatments or Remedies

 Minor steroid leakage typically doesn’t require any specific treatment or remedy.
 The body will gradually absorb the leaked medication.
-However, if the injection site is red, swollen, or painful, over-the-counter anti-inflammatory medications or a cold compress may help reduce these symptoms.
+If the injection site is red, swollen, or painful, you can try using over-the-counter anti-inflammatory medications or a cold compress.
+These can help reduce these symptoms.

 When to Consult a Healthcare Professional